 Explore a series of markers documenting the history and Civil War involvement of Bloomfield and Stoddard County.
-The locations are found throughout the downtown area and surrounding county.
+The locations are found throughout the downtown area and surrounding area.

-- Major Amos Stoddard Marker: Pressed aluminum marker on the Old Courthouse lawn featuring a biographical sketch of Major Amos Stoddard, the American patriot for whom the county is named.
+Major Amos Stoddard Marker: Cast aluminum marker on the Old Courthouse lawn featuring a biographical sketch of Major Amos Stoddard, the American patriot for whom the county is named.
 (316 S. Prairie St.)

-- Bloomfield Academy: Pressed aluminum marker near the intersection of Missouri Route J and School Street.
+Bloomfield Academy: Cast aluminum marker near the intersection of Missouri Street and School Street.
 This was the location of the Bloomfield Academy (built 1860-61).
 During the second school year, the building was confiscated by the Missouri State Guard for a hospital.
-After Union troops occupied the town, the building was used as a barracks by 1st Wisconsin cavalrymen (404 W. Missouri St.)
+After Union troops occupied the town, the building was used as a barracks by1st Wisconsin cavalrymen (404 W. Missouri St.)

-- Fatal Tree: Pressed alumni marker describes a tree used for hangings during the Civil War with a sketch of the tree drawn by a Wisconsin soldier.
+Fatal Tree: Cast alumni marker describes a tree used for hangings during the Civil War with a sketch of the tree drawn by a Wisconsin soldier.
 Parking permitted in the First Commercial Bank parking lot.
 (Intersection of Routes 25 and E)